vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.3.2 =
+* Fix: Fixed refunds not working when a reason is not passed.
+* Enhancement: Added some version and plugin detail headers to Vipps API requests so we can identify issues more effectively.

 = 1.3.1 =
 * Enhancement: Altered charge behaviour to reflect Vipps changes.
 A renewal or manual capture will now only take 2 days to process as opposed to 6.
 * Enhancement: Made the note associated with a pending charge less cryptic.